GraceE-Dion/Irrigation-Laser-YOLO2-ViT-Soil-Analysis/README.md

 Following the initial baseline model, the research progressed through five systematic improvement phases, each building on findings from the previous stage.

 **Phase 1: Overfitting Correction**
-The baseline model exhibited overfitting — training loss diverged from validation loss at epoch 9 and validation accuracy plateaued at 97%, indicating inflated performance.
+The baseline model exhibited overfitting, training loss diverged from validation loss at epoch 9 and validation accuracy plateaued at 97%, indicating inflated performance.
 Phase 1 introduced dropout regularization (0.1), reduced learning rate (2e-5), weight decay (0.01), cosine learning rate scheduling, and early stopping with patience of 3 epochs.
 The model trained for 17 epochs before early stopping triggered, achieving an honest baseline of 96.5% validation accuracy with significantly reduced overfitting.

 **Phase 2: Data Augmentation on Whole Images**
 Phase 2 applied on-the-fly augmentation to the training pipeline including random flipping, color jitter, random resized crop, and Gaussian blur, applied exclusively to training data.
 The model trained for 25 epochs and achieved 94.58% validation accuracy.
 While augmentation stabilized training further, overall accuracy did not improve beyond Phase 1, confirming that augmenting whole images containing irrelevant background content had limited impact on the laser-specific classification signal.